Moduli of parabolic sheaves on a polarized logarithmic scheme: Moduli of parabolic sheaves with fixed denominators

 \begin{example} It is clear from the preceding discussion that if the fundamental pieces of a parabolic sheaf $E$ are all (Gieseker) semi-stable (as coherent sheaves on $X$, with respect to the same polarization that we fixed at the beginning), then $E$ will be semi-stable. \end{example}

 This notion of stability has many of the properties of the classical notion of Gieseker stability on a projective scheme.

 For example (semi-)stability can be checked on \emph{saturated} subsheaves $G\subseteq E$, i.e. subsheaves such that the quotient $E/G$ is pure of the same dimension as $E$.
-This implies that line bundles are all stable.
+This implies that line bundles, if they are pure (essentially if $X$ is Cohen-Macaulay), are all stable.
 Moreover, a direct sum $E_{1}\oplus E_{2}$ is never stable, and is semi-stable if and only if $E_{1}$ and $E_{2}$ are semi-stable of the same slope.

 The following two results are also identical to the corresponding ones for classical moduli theory of sheaves.
 They provide filtrations that ``break up'' a parabolic sheaf in semi-stable pieces, and a semi-stable parabolic sheaf in stable pieces.